 5. Empty the Trash.

-In addition to cache files, CleanMyMac X detects other types of junk files: old updates, unused disk images, temporary files, unnecessary language files, and outdated system log files, to name just a few.
+If you are unsure which files to remove, CleanMyMac can help by identifying and removing cache items.
+In addition to cache files, CleanMyMac detects other types of junk: universal binaries, document versions, unnecessary language files, and outdated log files, to name just a few.

-If you want to learn more about different types of cache and how to remove these files, check out this ultimate guide.
+If you want to learn more about different cache types and how to remove these files, check out this ultimate guide.

 6. Disable Time Machine backups